 Advanced threat protection (ATP) software is also a must.
 It monitors your systems for any malicious behaviour that could indicate a potential breach.
 For instance, if cloud apps are being accessed from a suspicious location, ATP alerts security engineers so they can address the issue quickly.

 Finally, consider hiring security experts to conduct regular API reviews and penetration testing.
-These services secure the connections between apps and prevent hackers from gaining access to sensitive information.
+These services secure the connections between apps and prevent hackers from accessing sensitive information.

 Top-notch providers bolster security